-Lounge area
+Lounge Area

-The lounge area is at the back of the vehicle and consists of a 'U' shaped arrangement of seats.
-These seats have slatted bases which can be lifted up to provide access to the underseat storage.
-(In order to make lifting the seat base easier, it is recommended that the backrest is first laid flat against the seat cushion).
-The rear centre section contains a storage drawer while the offside has an access door in the seat front panel.
+The lounge area at the front of the vehicle comprises two inward facing settees, the slatted seats of which can be lifted up to provide access to the under seat storage.
+(In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).